-where $x_r(t)$ now represents the autocorrelation function of $h{21}(t)$, which peaks at t = T. For locations other than Port 1, $x_r(t)$ simply becomes a cross-correlation function that has a relatively lower peak at t = T, since the impulse response of the re-transmission channel differs from the original impulse response.
-This implies that the TR process can be viewed as a temporal and spatial correlator.[23]
+where $x_r(t)$ now represents the autocorrelation function of $h{21}(t)$ , which peaks at t = T. For locations other than Port 1, $x_r(t)$ simply becomes a cross-correlation function that has a relatively lower peak at t = T, since the impulse response of the re-transmission channel differs from the original impulse response.
+This implies that the TR process can be viewed as a temporal and spatial correlator [23].

-2.3.
-Sending an arbitrary pulse
+2.3 Sending an Arbitrary Pulse

-Now we introduce an arbitrary RF pulse, $x_p(t)$.
-When $x_p(t)$ is convolved with the timereversed impulse response and transmitted through Port 2, the representation of $x_r(t)$ as in Equation (5) is modified to
+Now we introduce an arbitrary RF pulse, $x_p(t)$ .
+When $x_p(t)$ is convolved with the time-reversed impulse response and transmitted through Port 2, the representation of $x_r(t)$ as in Eqn.
+(5) is modified to

-$$x_r(t) = x_p(t) h{21}(T - t; T) h{21}(t)$$ (6)
+$$x_r(t) = x_p(t) h{21}(T - t; T) h{21}(t).$$ (6)

-In Equation (6), due to temporal compression in the autocorrelation term, the original pulse shape of $x_p(t)$ is preserved and peaks around t = T. The essence of this approach lies in the time-reversal impulse response, which is capable of undoing the phase changes and distortions at all frequencies.
+In Eqn.
+(6), due to temporal compression in the autocorrelation term, the original pulse shape of $x_p(t)$ is preserved and peaks around t = T. The essence of this approach lies in the time-reversal impulse response, which is capable of undoing the phase changes and distortions at all frequencies.
 Therefore, when convolved with an arbitrary RF pulse and transmitted from Port 2, the RF pulse will be effectively delivered to Port 1 in its original pulse shape.
 Spatial focusing of the peak power should also take place at Port 1 in the same manner as previously mentioned.
-From a practical perspective, where the "impulse response" has a finite bandwidth due to the pulse width of the excitation pulse, as well as the bandwidth of transmit and receive system (i.e. ports and reverberating box), the frequency bandwidth of an arbitrary RF pulse must be within the spectrum of the impulse response.
+Figure 3 shows a modified illustration of the TRM in a leaky box using the time-reversal impulse response concept.
+From a practical perspective, where the "impulse response" has a finite bandwidth due to the pulse width of the excitation pulse, as well as the bandwidth of transmit and receive system (i.e. ports, reverberating box), the frequency bandwidth of an arbitrary RF pulse must be within the spectrum of the impulse response.